-Well, Johnny put his mind to itthrough academy, through college, through the seminary.
+Well, Johnny put his mind to it-through academy, through college, through the seminary.
+And one of his through the seminary.
 And one of his first churches-you have guessed it-the very church where he sat as a boy, with the distinct honor of being pastor there on the twenty-fifth anniversary of the organization of that church.
-His first pastor was F. D. Nichol, editor of the Review AND HERALD, who many years ago conducted an evangelistic campaign in Hyattsville, Maryland, a short distance from Takoma Park, organized a church, and became its first pastor.
+His first pastor was F. D. Nichol, editor of the Review and Herald, who many years ago conducted an evangelistic campaign in Hyattsville, Maryland, a short distance from Takoma Park, organized a church, and became its first pastor.
 And Johnny?
 He is Elder John R. Loor, one-time pastor at Hyattsville, today pastor of the Dallas, Texas, central church.
 And here they are on the platform together in the Cow Palace at San Francisco.